shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/Build-a-Social-Media-DApp-and-Deploy-it-on-Polygon.md

 We're going to use **IPFS** (InterPlanetary File System) to store the hashes of our videos to the blockchain and later we'll be able to play those videos by calling those video hashes.

-To connect our Smart Contracts with front-end we'll use [Web3.js](https://web3js.readthedocs.io/en/v1.4.0/) and then we'll deploy our Smart Contracts on **Polygon (Matic) Mumbai Test Network**.
+To connect our Smart Contracts with front-end we'll use [Web3.js](https://web3js.readthedocs.io/en/v1.4.0/) and then we'll deploy our Smart Contracts on **Mumbai testnet**.
 In the final step, we'll host this DApp on IPFS by using the **Fleek** platform.

 What are **Smart Contracts?**